-- V375 A Reason the respondent decided to use the current contraceptive method rather than some other method of family planning. - BASE: Current users of contraception (V312 < > 0). - V376 Reason the respondent does not intend to use a method of contraception in the future.
+V375 A Reason the respondent decided to use the current contraceptive method rather than some other method of family planning.

+BASE: Current users of contraception (V312 $\Leftrightarrow$ 0).

+V375A Reason the respondent is not using a method of contraception to avoid pregnancy.

+BASE: Women who are not currently using a contraceptive method and who are not pregnant (V312 = 0 & V213 $\Leftrightarrow$ 1).

+pregnant (V312 = 0 & V213 <> 1)

+V376 Reason the respondent does not intend to use a method of contraception in the future.
+The coding categories have changed in DHS III from those used in DHS II.

 BASE: All women not currently using a contraceptive method and not intending to use a method in the future (V362 = 5).

+Whether the respondent would use a method in the future if she was married.

+BASE: Women who says they do not intend to use a method because they are not married (V376 = 11).